- Heat Exchanger

 A burner is where gas and air are combined creating a flame that becomes the heat source.

-Natural gas is piped throughout the country, into cities, and into homes.
+Natural gas is piped throughout the Country into cities and into homes.
 As it is piped from one stage to another it is set at different pressures.
 At the point it comes into a home the pressure is usually between 8-12 inches of water column.
 It goes through a gas valve and is step down the correct pressure for the furnace, usually 3-5 inches of water column.

-Inches of water column is what is used to measure gas pressure
+Inches of water column is what is used to measure gas pressure.

 The gas valve controls the gas going into a furnace including shutting the gas off when a safety switch fails.

 A Thermocouple is used with a pilot light to sense whether the pilot light is lit.
 It uses two small metal wires inside of a tube that when heated conduct electricity sending 24 Volt signal to the gas valve allowing gas to flow.
-If a thermocouple is bad or does not sense any heat then it was shut the gas off.
+If a thermocouple is bad or does not sense any heat then it will shut the gas off.

 Since gas when burned gives off toxic fumes it is necessary to vent the fumes from a home through a vent.
 A draft inducer motor turns on before the gas is allowed to burn.
 This creates a small vacuum that pushes air out the vent pipe.

 A furnace pressure switch is used to make sure the draft inducer motor has turned on and is pushing gases out the vent pipe.
-It does this by using a small diaphragm that pulls in when the inducer a motor is on and creating a vacuum.
+It does this by using a small diaphragm that pulls in when the inducer motor is on creating a vacuum.
 If there is a vacuum and the diaphragm pulls in it activates a switch which allows the gas to begin to flow.
 If it does not sense a vacuum then no gas will be allowed into the system.

 A blower motor capacitor is used to help start a blower motor and in some cases help it to run at a steady rate of speed.